nolanschan/Speaker-Identification-using-GMMs/README.md

 ## Future Work

 Due to the small dataset used, the model was only successful about 2/3 of the time at identifying the speaker.
 To improve the performance, more voice samples (available in the main Speech Commands Dataset) will likely be needed for training.

+Other ML/DL models could be implemented instead / in addition to GMM.

 It should also be possible to extend this model to perform speech recognition and speaker verification.